 Link type.
 There generally are three kinds of events you can subscribe to when using Prisma:

 LinkList component since that’s where all the links are rendered.

 Let’s understand what’s going on here!
 You’re using the

-subscribeToMore.
+subscribeToMore function you make sure that the component actually subscribes to the events.
 This call opens up a websocket connection to the subscription server.